lucasmoten/ods19/docs/home.md

 ## Move Object [/objects/{objectId}/move/{folderId}]

 + Parameters
-    + objectId: `11e5e4867a6e3d8389020242ac110002` (string, required) - Hex encoded identifier of the object to be moved.
+    + objectId: `11e5e4867a6e3d8389020242ac110002` (string(length=32), required) - Hex encoded identifier of the object to be moved.
-    + folderId: `30211e5e48ac110067a6e3d802420289` (string, optional) - Hex encoded identifier of the folder into which this object should be moved.
+    + folderId: `30211e5e48ac110067a6e3d802420289` (string(length=32), optional) - Hex encoded identifier of the folder into which this object should be moved.
 If no identifier is provided, then the object will be moved to the owner's root folder.

 ### Move Object [POST]
 This microservice operation supports moving an object such as a file or folder from one location to another.
 By default, all objects are created in the ‘root’ as they have no parent folder given.